-4.2.5 Special Requirements
+4.2.4 Special Requirements

-- 1. Export Control: The Project Awardee will be expected to be knowledgeable of and comply with any applicable U.S. Export Laws. - 2.
-Security and Classified Data: The security classification level for this effort will be Unclassified.
+4.2.4.1 Security and Classified Data: The security classification level for this effort will be Unclassified.
 If Controlled Unclassified Information is provided or must be generated under this agreement, it will be subject to the safeguarding provisions and reporting requirements of the RRPV Base Agreement and/or Project Award.